rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

 ### Modify configuration groups

-When changing a configuration group's parameters, you can either change specific parameters without affecting the others in the set, or replace the entire configuration set with new values.
+When changing a configuration group's parameters, you can either change specific parameters without affecting the others in the set or replace the entire configuration set with new values.

-**Note:** The configuration parameter local in-file is supported in Cloud Databases.
+**Note:** The configuration parameter `local in-file` is supported in Cloud Databases.
 You can access it in the [Cloud Control Panel](https://mycloud.rackspace.com/) by clicking on **Databases &gt;
 MySQL Configurations** and then modifying an existing configuration or